ratokeshi/Cloud-Shell-Cloud-ML-Engine-Qwik-Start/tutorial.md

 gcloud auth list
 ```

-1. Check your current project.
+2. Check your current project.
 ```bash
 gcloud config list project
 ```

+## Install TensorFlow ##

-1. Run the following command to install TensorFlow:
+3. Run the following command to install TensorFlow:
 ```bash
 pip install --user --upgrade tensorflow
 ```

-1. Verify the installation:
+4. Verify the installation:
 ```bash
 python -c "import tensorflow as tf; print('TensorFlow version {} is installed.'.format(tf.VERSION))"
 ```
     1. You can ignore any warnings that the TensorFlow library wasn't compiled to use certain instructions.

-1. Clone the example repo
+5. Clone the example repo
 ```bash
 git clone https://github.com/GoogleCloudPlatform/cloudml-samples.git
 ```

-1. Navigate to the cloudml-samples > census > estimator directory.
+6. Navigate to the cloudml-samples > census > estimator directory.
 The commands in this lab must be run from the estimator directory:
 ```bash
 cd cloudml-samples
 cd census
 cd estimator
 ```

-1. Check your current directory
+7. Check your current directory
 ```bash
 $pwd
 ```

-Develop and validate your training application locally
+## Develop and validate your training application locally ##
 Before you run your training application in the cloud, get it running locally.
 Local environments provide an efficient development and validation workflow so that you can iterate quickly.
 You also won't incur charges for cloud resources when debugging your application locally.

 Get your training data